Britapollo/professional-portfolio/README.md

-# Charles Moruri's Portfolio
+# Brian Apollo's Portfolio

-Welcome to my personal portfolio!
-Here, you'll find projects, achievements, and information about my journey as a Machine Learning Engineer, Community Leader, and Technical Writer.
+Welcome to my portfolio!
+Here, you'll find projects, achievements, and information about my journey as a Data & Automation Engineer, Community Leader, and Technical Writer.

 ## Table of Contents
 - [About the Portfolio](#about-the-portfolio)